munemshams/Creating-a-Chest-X-Ray-Pneumonia-Classifier-using-PyTorch/README.md

 # Dataset

-The dataset used for this project is available on Kaggle:
+The dataset used in this project is hosted on Kaggle.

 **Kaggle Dataset:**
 https://www.kaggle.com/datasets/munemshariarshams/chest-x-ray-dataset

-Due to GitHub limitations on the number of files in a repository, the dataset is **not included directly in this repository**.
+Due to GitHub limitations on the number of files that can be uploaded to a repository, the dataset is **not included directly in this repository**.

-### Download Instructions
+## Download Instructions

 1. Download the dataset from the Kaggle link above.
 2. Extract the dataset inside the project directory.
-3. Ensure the dataset structure matches the following:
+3. Ensure the folder structure matches the following:

 ```
 dataset/